supertuxkart/stk-code/README.md

 0. Download and install Git for Windows from here: [Git for Windows - Download](https://git-scm.com/download/win), then download and install TortoiseSVN from here: [TortoiseSVN - Downloads](https://tortoisesvn.net/downloads.html)
 *Skip this step **if** Git for Windows and TortoiseSVN are already installed*
 1. Download and install Visual Studio from here: [Visual Studio - Download](https://www.visualstudio.com/downloads/).
 The free Visual Studio Community edition works fine.
-2. Download the SuperTuxKart source package from [SuperTuxKart.net - Source Control](https://supertuxkart.net/Source_control), and unpack it.
+2. Download the SuperTuxKart source package from [SuperTuxKart.net - Source Control](https://supertuxkart.net/Source_control)
 *Note: If you downloaded the source package from here: [SuperTuxKart.net - Source Control](https://supertuxkart.net/Source_control), then both `stk-code` and `stk-assets` **must** be in the same directory, otherwise the build can result in failure*
 3. Download the Windows dependencies package from [SuperTuxKart on GitHub - Dependencies](https://github.com/supertuxkart/dependencies), and unpack it; then, copy the `dependencies` directory from either the `windows` or the `windows_64bit` directories into the `stk-code` directory
 4. Download CMake from here: [CMake - download page](https://cmake.org/download/), install it; once CMake is installed, double click on the CMake icon on your desktop, and point it towards your `stk-code` directory in the 'Where is the source code' field, and point it to a directory called `build` or `bld`